-Project 1244.1 Novik
+Project 1244.1 Novik ("Thunder")

-The Novik multipurpose patrol ship (SKR) is designed to perform patrol missions, search for and kill enemy submarines, escort naval ships, and defend coastlines.
+The Novik multipurpose patrol ship (SKR) was designed to perform patrol missions, search for and kill enemy submarines, escort naval ships, and defend coastlines.
 The Almaz Central Marine Design Bureau began design work on this class in the late 1980s, intended as a less expensive alternative to the somewhat larger Neustrashimyy (Project 1154.0) class multirole frigates that could be produced in sufficient numbers to maintain Russian fleet force levels.

-Following the breakup of the Soviet Union, the need for domestic Russian production of components for the design made it necessary to launch new production capacities in Russia.
+The first ship of this project, "Novik" was laid July 27, 1997.
 Work at the Kaliningrad-based Yantar Shipbuilding Plant on the Novik, the first ship of the class, reportedly ceased immediately after her ceremonial keel-laying on 26 July 1997, and as of early 1999 had apparently not been resumed [and may not be resumed].
 It had been reported that the unfunded project had been canceled in January 1998 when the ship was only 4.5% complete.
 However, renewed funding for the project was reportedly included in the 2000 defense budget.